voidl00p/markupdown/example/pages/posts/post1.md

 ---
 title: First Blog Post
-layout: blog
+layout: posts
 date: 2025-01-30
 ---

 # My First Blog Post

-This is an example blog post using markupdown.
+This is an example post using markupdown.